eswong610/user-guide-docs/index.md

 * Node JS as your local development environment
 * Knowledge of JavaScript at an intermediate level as this guide will be using Javascript for demonstration.
-* macOS since the terminal commands used here are used with a Macbook
+* macOS since the terminal commands used here are with a Macbook